LEARN ABOUT FULL CIRCLE

 My passion for women's health has taken me beyond clinical practice to contribute to broader conversations about women's wellbeing.
 I've participated in initiatives including a UK National Commission examining how family violence affects mental wellbeing, helping to inform policy and practice in this crucial area.

-This commitment to women's health led me to co-found Haven Health Collective with pelvic health physiotherapist, Celia Tomlinson.
-Our vision was to create integrated physical and psychological care for women.
-While my focus has since evolved toward my own specialised perinatal and women's mental health work, I continue to provide in-person sessions at Haven, maintaining this valuable connection to holistic women's health services.
+This commitment to women's health led me to co-found Haven Health Collective in 2022, with pelvic health physiotherapist, Celia Tomlinson.
+Our vision was to create integrated physical and psychological care for women’s and pelvic health.
+While my focus has recently since evolved toward my own specialised perinatal and women's mental health work, I continue to provide in-person sessions at Haven, maintaining this valuable connection to holistic women's health services.

-My practice has now evolved to specialise further in motherhood support.
+My practice has evolved over time to also specialise in motherhood support.

-My approach has been shaped by training with Dr. Sophie Brock, a motherhood studies sociologist, alongside my background in critical health psychology.
+My approach has been shaped by training with Dr. Sophie Brock, a motherhood studies sociologist, alongside my background in critical health psychology and sociology.
 This combination taught me to see beyond individual struggles to the bigger picture of what's really happening.

 THE CLINIC